eldridgejm/dive-into-data-science/_sources/start/tools.md

 massive amounts of data, and it's a data scientist's job to analyze it.
 Of course, any data set of moderate size cannot be analyzed with pencil and paper alone; instead, we turn to computers to do the heavy lifting.
-In this textbook, we will learn several of the most important tools used by working data scientists *today*.
+In this textbook, we will learn several of the most important computational tools used by working data scientists *today*: *Python*, *Jupyter notebooks*, and the *Pandas* data science package.

 In order to utilize the full power of a computer to run an analysis, we'll need to know the basics of a good programming language.
-By far, the most popular programming language among data scientists[^kaggle] is [Python](http://www.python.org).
+By far, the most popular[^kaggle] programming language among data scientists is [Python](http://www.python.org).
 While other languages tend to be verbose and formal, Python is relatively easy-going.
 In this textbook, we'll learn just enough Python to do interesting things with data.